KrakenWagen/shadcn-mono-starter/README.md

   pnpm run start
   ```

+- **Static HTML Output:** The build output is a static HTML site in `apps/web/out` (configured via `output: "export"` in `next.config.mjs`).
-- You can deploy the output to any platform that supports Next.js (e.g., Netlify, AWS, DigitalOcean, etc.).
+- You can deploy the output to any platform that serves static sites or supports Next.js (e.g., Netlify, AWS, DigitalOcean, etc.).

 ---